-The Orchids of the Amazon Rainforest in Ecuador are easily distinguished plants, with blooms that are often colourful and fragrant.
-Amazon Orchids combine their special apomorphies like: bilateral symmetry of the flower (zygomorphism), many resupinate flowers, a nearly always highly modified petal (labellum), fused stamens and carpels, and extremely small seeds.
+The Orchids of the Amazon Rainforest in Ecuador are easily distinguished plants, with blooms that are often colorful and fragrant.
+Amazon Orchids combine their special apomorphies like bilateral symmetry of the flower (zygomorphism), many resupinate flowers, a nearly always highly modified petal (labellum), fused stamens and carpels, and extremely small seeds.

-While most of the Orchids of the Amazon live in the canopy, some live attached to the tree trunks under the the borrar thick canopy with less light, just a few can live inside the Terra firme undergrowth, and there are even fewer that are able to survive in swampy habitats.
+While most of the Orchids of the Amazon live in the canopy, some live attached to the tree trunks under the thick canopy with less light, just a few can live inside the Terra Firme undergrowth, and there are even fewer that are able to survive in swampy habitats.

 In-Situ Amazon Orchid Garden in Ecuador

 Most of the Orchids of the Amazon recorded in Ecuador can be seen In-Situ at the Wild Amazon Orchid Garden held by the Shiripuno Amazon Lodge in the Yasuni Biosphere Reserve.
 This remote garden was started with a single question: Where are the Orchids around here?

 A simple Orchids question led us to a frenetic quest to find and study them, but as we all know most of the Amazonian Orchids live up 40 or 50 meters above the ground where under the different and challenging conditions of the canopy, most of them have adopted a lifestyle to limited conditions of soil and water.

 How we have the largest living collection of Orchids Amazon of the Amazon Rainforest?

 The collection of Amazon Orchids takes place as part of our Nature Trips, during our Forest Walks, we started searching for orchids plants along the paths, during these process, we trained our eyes to recognize orchids and found that many had fallen from the treetops.